greatest-ape/OctaSine/README.md

 1. Download the latest version from [the release page](https://github.com/greatest-ape/OctaSine/releases).
 2. Unzip the file.
 3. Move OctaSine.dll to your plugin folder.
+You may be promted to enter your administrative password.

 ### Linux